 Like taking candy from a baby, my savings account pulls an amount from each paycheck, allowing me to forget about my savings and be pleasantly surprised when I check the balance from time to time.

-I once read that saving money is a lot like getting in shape–it’s not enough to swap a salad for a pizza slice here and there, you really have to commit and just choose to eat healthy and visit the gym.
+I once read that saving money’s a lot like getting in shape–it’s not enough to swap a salad for a pizza slice here and there, you really have to commit and just choose to eat healthily and visit the gym.
 Saving money for travel is similar in that you have to choose to save money and put your purchases into perspective.
-Although I am a reformed spender (who occasionally relapses with the impulse purchase at Duane Reade) these tricks have come a long way in helping me save for my adventure.
+Although I’m a reformed spender (who occasionally relapses with the impulse purchases) these tricks helped me save for my adventure.

-Author bio: Nikki Vargas is a freelance travel writer and photographer based in New York City with a career in advertising; her work has been published on FOOD & WINE and The Hostel Life.
-Nikki is planning for a long-term trip around South East Asia and regularly shares travel stories, planning tips, and destination inspiration on her site, The Pin The Map Project.
-Her next stop?
-Panama.
+About the author: Nikki Vargas is an NYC-based travel writer and photographer; her work has been published in VICE, FOOD & WINE magazine, Matador Network, Roads & Kingdoms, and more.
+Nikki regularly shares travel stories, planning tips, and destination inspiration on her site, The Pin The Map Project.

-To read more about saving money, check out the following articles:
+To read more about saving money prior to and during your trip, check out the following articles: